ninevra/Simple-Temporary-Containers/README.md

 # Simple Temporary Containers

 Isolate websites in temporary containers.
-Uses just the minimum permissions and stores no data.
+Uses only the minimum permissions and stores no data.

 ## What are containers?